-Water levels from 7 to 13 Jan 2020 at Chiang Khan station were likely also nominated by upstream hydropower dam of Xayaburi, which was noted that water levels decreased, varied from -0.02 to -0.10 m.
-The current observed water levels at Vientiane and Nong Khai stations are stay below their historical LTA and reached to their Minimum levels.
+Water levels from 14 to 20 Jan 2020 at Chiang Khan station were likely also nominated by upstream hydropower dam of Xayaburi, which was noted that water levels decreased, varied from -0.02 to -0.10 m.
+The current observed water levels at Vientiane and Nong Khai stations are in very critical condition, in which they stay below their historical LTA and below their Minimum levels.